-The Age is over.
-Time for the union movement to step up and fill the void
+The ACTU needs to start a daily paper.
+There's nothing else left

 We need a large-scale, hugely backed paper/site that can attack head on the de facto right-wing way in which all industrial relations is discussed currently — as to how much union “power” should be restrained — the bias towards privatisation, market solutions, an export culture which has seen us destroy our national manufacturing plant as a sacrifice to the gods of ideology, and much much more.

 Would there be difficulties with this?
 You bet.
-The stab at a daily backed by super funds, The New Daily, appears to be foundering.
+The stab at a daily backed by super funds, The New Daily, appears to have lost some of its leftist zeal.
 But this is once again a case of the wider movement not seeing how much needs to be sunk in to such a thing, and how essential it has now become (something quite different to, and complementary of, the mission of this excellent publication, I should add).

 How is it that a movement with millions of members and billions under command in super funds, is content to have no large-scale media of its own?
 That has a long history.
 For decades the union movement could rely on its role as a quasi-state apparatus to maintain its power, and the close communal relations of the working-class to form networks of political transmission.
 City-based tabloids weren’t right-wing pamphlets, because they had a left-wing working-class audience they didn’t want to alienate.
 Indeed, until the 1960s, the main enemies were The Age and the SMH, the Liberal party’s ideological wing.